 If you DO want a traditional homemade Caesar dressing (WITH the egg emulsion), here's my classic homemade Caesar dressing recipe.

-Tools Used to Make the Caesar Dressing from Mayo
+Tools Used to Make this recipe

 - Jar/Bowl - You may serve your salad in a beautiful bowl made of wood, glass, or ceramic.
 Do also keep in mind that the salad dressing should be kept in an airtight container with a cover in order to keep it fresh.